What to Expect During the Home Appraisal Process in California

 Timeline

-1–2 weeks order to report
+1 to 2 weeks from order to final report

 If It Comes In Low

-Renegotiate, add cash, or dispute with comps
+Renegotiate price, buyer covers gap, or dispute with comps

 Appraisal vs. Inspection

-Appraisal = value.
-Inspection = condition.
+Appraisal = value for lender.
+Inspection = condition for buyer.

-Required for Cash?
+Required for Cash Buyers?

 Can It Be Disputed?

-Yes — via reconsideration with additional comps
+Yes -- via Reconsideration of Value with additional closed comps

 Buying or selling in Menlo Park, Palo Alto, or Redwood City?